 Based on the foregoing, the Commission finds that Elections Code section 13230, as amended by Statutes 2009, chapter 1, does not impose any new state-mandated activities on counties.

-4. Elections Code sections 8002.5 and 8040, as amended by Statutes 2012, chapter 3.
+4. Elections Code sections 8002.5 and 8040, as amended by Statutes 2012, chapter 3, do not impose any new state-mandated activities on local government.